massif-press/lancer-data/README.md

 For `added_damage` and `added_range`, Damage and Range types that are found on the base weapon will be summed (eg 1d6 and 2d6 kinetic damage will sum to 3d6 kinetic), and new types will be appended (eg 1d6 explosive and 2d6 kinetic damage will result in "1d6 Explosive Damage, 2d6 Kinetic Damage")

 Any combination of allowed/restricted values can be used to narrow a mod's application range.
 Omitting an "allowed" will allow everything in that field (as if every type/size were added to the array).
-Eg. a mod with no `allowed_types`, `allowed_sizes`, or `allowed_mounts` will be allowed on any weapon.
+Eg. a mod with no `allowed_types` or `allowed_sizes` will be allowed on any weapon.
 In any case, `restricted` values take precedence over `allowed` values.
 A mod that both allows and restricts Superheavy Weapons will ultimately restrict installation on Superheavies.

 ## System Mods (Experimental) (system_mods.json)